particledatagroup/hep-resources/content.md

 * **AAS Job Register:**
     The American Astronomical Society publishes once a month graduate, postgraduate, faculty and other positions mainly in astronomy and astrophysics. <http://jobregister.aas.org/>

+* **Academic Jobs Online**:
+    A full service online recruiting site for academic institutions worldwide in all disciplines and areas. <https://academicjobsonline.org/ajo>

 * **APS Careers:**
     A gateway for physicists, students, and physics enthusiasts to information about physics jobs and careers.
 Physics job listings, career advice, upcoming workshops and meetings, and career and job related resources provided by the American Physical Society. <http://www.aps.org/careers/employment>